ddhacks007/SMS-Simulator/README.md

 3. **Dashboard List**: Once you click the "Dashboard" icon, you will be taken to the list of dashboards.
 Here, you can see all the saved dashboards.
 4. **Open a Dashboard**: Click on the `sms-simulation-dashboard` to open it.

-By following these steps, you can import saved objects into Kibana and navigate to your desired dashboard to visualize your data.
+By following these steps, you can import saved objects into Kibana and navigate to your desired dashboard to visualize the progress monitor.